gill@hindmarsh-family-tree.co.uk

 Spouse: Thomas Evan Hughes

-William works at Pentonville Prison as a steward or stockman.
-He then transfers to Dartmoor prison from Pentonville in March 1853, where they have 4 more children.
+William worked at Pentonville Prison as a steward or stockman.
+He then transferred to Dartmoor prison from Pentonville in March 1853, where they had 4 more children.

 Sale of the Grocers Shop